Meet the Team

 Julie is a Senior Scientist in the Marine Chemistry and Geochemistry Department working to advance knowledge of the deep ocean.
 She is interested in how basic earth processes- rocks forming, fluids moving, sediments accumulating- interact to create and maintain microbial life in the deepest and darkest parts of the ocean.
 Julie has led and participated in ocean expeditions around the world using deep submergence technology, and she also enjoys mentoring the next generation of scientist and communicating their work to others.
 Through these efforts and her work with the CDEI, she hopes to make her lab, WHOI, and the fields of ocean science and engineering more diverse, equitable, accessible, and inclusive.

-Associate Scientist, Applied Ocean Physics and Engineering
+Mechatronics Engineer, Applied Ocean Physics and Engineering

-WHOI URGE Postdoctoral Scholar, Applied Ocean Physics and Engineering
+Alexandra Padilla, WHOI URGE Postdoctoral Scholar, Applied Ocean Physics and Engineering